eToro Cryptocurrency Trading

 LINK tokens are available on a number of cryptocurrency exchanges around the world, but not all exchanges are created equal.
 Compare exchanges on fiat currency support, deposit method and cryptocurrencies offered:

 There are many exchanges that let you buy LINK tokens directly with fiat currency (GBP, for example).
 You can also buy cryptocurrency such as Bitcoin (BTC) or Ethereum (ETH) and then trade that currency for LINK tokens.
 The basic process you’ll need to follow is outlined below:

-You’ll need to provide your name, email address, phone number and proof of ID to register for an account.
-It’s also a good idea to setup two-factor authentication to provide an extra level of security.
+You’ll need to provide your email address and create a password to register for an account, while it’s also recommended that you set up two-factor authentication to provide an extra level of security.

 Smart contracts are self-executing contracts executed on decentralised infrastructures and with the terms of the agreement written into cryptographic code.
 Because they exist on decentralised networks, such as a blockchain, smart contracts cannot be altered and therefore create a relationship that doesn’t rely on trust.

 Chainlink acts as a fully decentralised oracle network to help connect smart contracts with external resources, off-chain payments and APIs.
 The potential applications for this are many and varied, and include connecting smart contracts with all manner of essential information, such as the following: